slaclab/lcls-tools/README.md

 # CAUTION: This repository is a WORK IN PROGRESS, and may not always work as expected!
 ## THESE TOOLS ARE IN VARIOUS STAGES OF DEVELOPMENT!
-## You are welcome to submit pull requests for any improvements you make!
+You are welcome to submit pull requests for any improvements you make!

 # About
-LCLS is in need of various tools to support high level application development using python.
+Various tools to support high level application development at LCLS using python.
 This is an effort to locate a single repo that can be referenced for developemnt.
 Thes are not polished tools, they still need a lot of work, so please keep that in mind.

 # lcls-tools
 Python tools for LCLS: